sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 ## Comparison

+Comparisons are the operators that work on the source data and target data, i.e. `response time (source) is LESS THAN 150 (target)` or `status code EQUALS 200`.
+You get it.
-On each API check assertion, the following sources are available:
+On each API check assertion, the following comparisons are available:

 - Equals / Not equals
 - Is empty / Not empty